jsdclxvi/Reforestation/README.md

-## What kind of tree fits in your hand?
-A palm tree!
+## What did the shy pebble wish for?
+That she was a little boulder.